RishabhSingh12/crwn-clothing/README.md

 **_Future Updates-_**

-- Will make the site responsive for all the screens."
+- Will make the site responsive for all the screens.

 - Add a new dummy payment gateway for making orders